 JoAnn Miller Exemplary Community Partner Award

-The JoAnn Miller Exemplary Community Partner Award recognizes local nonprofits, schools, or government units that contribute to the educational growth of Purdue students by providing volunteer and service-learning opportunities.
+The JoAnn Miller Exemplary Community Partner Award, presented annually, recognizes local nonprofits, schools, or government units that contribute to the educational growth of Purdue students by providing volunteer and service-learning opportunities.
 It includes a $1,000 cash prize.
 In 2015, the award was renamed in memory of JoAnn L. Miller, who was Associate Dean of Engagement and head of the School of Interdisciplinary Studies in the College of Liberal Arts.
 She worked passionately to further engagement with the community by Purdue students, faculty, and staff.

 Nominations must include the following elements: